dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 2. Set the build action of the `remapping-config.json` file that's included with the Nuget package to **RemappingConfigFile**.
 The included `remapping-config.json` only works with Xamarin.Forms.
 For other UI frameworks, refer to the Readme included with the Remapper NuGet package.

+3. Add a call to Xamarin.Forms.Forms.Init(Context, Bundle) in your MAMApplication's OnMAMCreate function because, with Intune management, your application can be started while in the background.

-3. Perform the rest of the steps in [Intune App SDK for Android Developer Guide](app-sdk-android.md) that are applicable to your app.
+4. Perform the rest of the steps in [Intune App SDK for Android Developer Guide](app-sdk-android.md) that are applicable to your app.

 > [!NOTE]
 > The build action of remapping-config.json can sometimes be reset when updating the Microsoft.Intune.MAM.Remapper.Tasks package which would cause your builds to fail.